The Arkansas River near Larned, KS. Photo: Sam Zipper

 Table of Contents

-HEAL@KGS is unequivocally committed to diversity, equity, and inclusion (DEI) at an individual and collective level; we are anti-racist and anti-discrimination.
+HEAL@KGS is unequivocally committed to diversity, equity, and inclusion (DEI) at an individual and collective level; we strive to be anti-racist and anti-discrimination and are always working to improve on these fronts.
 Our mission is to improve understanding of water resources and the societies they support, which requires respecting and working with diverse communities.
 Regardless of our scientific goals, working to advance DEI is also a moral imperative.

 As part of

 #ShutDownSTEM, Sam identified six specific, actionable steps he has taken or will take to advance these values:

 Just like scientific research, upholding our DEI goals requires a sustained investment of effort.
 I will integrate DEI actions into my own Individual Development Plan (IDP) and the IDPs that each lab member completes and revisits throughout their time in the group to ensure we are continually making effort and progress.

 affects academic hiring decisions.
 I will minimize bias in hiring for all positions (undergraduate, graduate, postdoc, intern) by writing inclusive job descriptions, standardizing interview questions, using an evaluation rubric, and having a diverse group participate in the interview process. (

 Preventing discrimination and harassment in the workplace is all of our jobs.
 I will complete